v2.1 / 2026-05-28

 Establish Colony 5AP

 The active player chooses chamber which has (1) at least as many of their varmints as the chamber's size, and (2) as many varmints belonging to the active player as those from all others combined (ie, a majority of varmints).
-The active player establishes a colony in that chamber.
-They move their scoring chip up on the Progress Track, and if this moves them into the last box, this triggers the end game condition.
-Every other player in turn order finishes out their round of turns.
+The active player establishes a colony, placing a colony token with a noise token on top of it in that chamber.

 If this is the last player to move off of a box on the scoring track - that is, if the minimum score of all players has now increased, then all the Vacuum Indicator tokens next to the Indicator Bag are placed into the Indicator Bag.